dkopec/solve-wordle/README.md

 See [docs/BLAZOR_DEPLOYMENT.md](docs/BLAZOR_DEPLOYMENT.md) for deployment details and [docs/QUICKSTART.md](docs/QUICKSTART.md) for quick setup instructions.

+## Word List Updates

+The application includes an **automated word list update system** that:
+- 🔄 Runs weekly via GitHub Actions
+- 📥 Fetches latest Wordle answers from NYTimes
+- ✅ Updates past-answers.txt with new daily puzzles
+- 🚀 Automatically deploys changes to GitHub Pages

+You can also trigger updates manually or run locally.
+See [docs/AUTO_UPDATE.md](docs/AUTO_UPDATE.md) for details.

 ## Documentation

 For detailed technical documentation, see the [docs/](docs/) folder: